Timothychen00/local-public-server/README-en.md

 2) To start the ngrok tunnel you need to cd to the current path in terminal, and type "./ngrok http 80"
 3) Before using please install "Safari.
 Cause the program "update_url" is base on "safaridriver".
 # Expandability
-If you need to put on your own site on your server, you'll need to modify the folder"server".(you can still use html and css to develop the web page)
+If you need to put on your own site on your server, you'll need to modify "flask.py".(you can still use html and css to develop the web page)
 # Author
 Author: Timothychen(陳澤榮)
 Email: tiomthychenpc@gmail.com